ooichianni/Intel_SD_Training/Readme_sd_training.md

 TNS -> Total Negative Slack = Sum of the negative slack paths
 WHS -> Worst Hold Slack
 THS -> Total Hold Slack = Sum of the negative hold slack path
-- WNS is the difference between the clock period and the delay between a pair of registers.
+-WNS is the difference between the clock period and the delay between a pair of registers.
 A positive worst case setup time slack means the constraint is met and a negative slack means that the longest path has a path delay longer than the clock period of the circuit.

 1. Converting .lib into .db for tool to pick up:
+> read_lib ; write_lib

-Facing some error during read_lib, need to temporary remove those line
+Facing some error during read_lib, need to temporary remove those lines
 <img width="621" alt="image" src="https://user-images.githubusercontent.com/118953915/211892499-2f3455d7-c6c6-49f9-a83b-43706587f08c.png">

 2. After done converting into .db, required to set them separately in target_library and link_library